Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Affine Dynamics

-which not only assures the fundamental hypothesis, but also avoids the already studied constant case, as we will see below.
+which not only assures the fundamental hypothesis but also avoids the already studied constant case, as we will see below.

-As in the constant case, our goal at this section is to fully describe the dynamics of \cref{sec:affine:eq:system} over the cylinder $C$ under the hypothesis \cref{sec:affine:eq:sfh}.
-In order to do so, we are going to systematically analyse the slow-fast systems \eqref{sec:affine:eq:reduced}--\eqref{sec:affine:eq:layer} for the cases suggested by \cref{sec:affine:eq:wfh} and outlined at \cref{sec:affine:tab:cases}.
+As in the constant case, our goal at this section is to fully describe the fundamental dynamics of \cref{sec:affine:eq:system} over the cylinder $C$ under the hypothesis \cref{sec:affine:eq:sfh}.
+In order to do so, we are going to systematically analyze the slow-fast systems \eqref{sec:affine:eq:reduced}--\eqref{sec:affine:eq:layer} for the cases suggested by \cref{sec:affine:eq:wfh} and outlined at \cref{sec:affine:tab:cases}.

 Observe that case (B) actually complements case (A).
 Moreover, observe that at case (D) we have $a_{i2} = 0$ and $d_{i2} = 0$ which implies the absurd $\gamma_i = 0$.
-Therefore, cases (A) and (B) complement it other and will be studied at \cref{sec:affine:sub:a2_nonzero}; case (C) will be studied at \cref{sec:affine:sub:a2_zero}.
+Therefore, cases (A) and (B) complement each other and it will be studied at \cref{sec:affine:sub:a2_nonzero}; case (C) will be studied at \cref{sec:affine:sub:a2_zero}.
 The resulting \cref{sec:affine:thm:dynamics} is stated and exemplified at \cref{sec:affine:sub:theorem}.